timoj58/predictor-reactive/README.md

 # predictor-reactive

+Microservice architecture to predict likelihood of outcomes for football matcheds across europe.
+Currently predicts match results (as %) and match goals (as avg), player likelihood of goals, cards and assists.

 ## running locally

 To run locally simply start the root compose script, wait for services to start and then execute curl command